 Seymour nominated me for the Leibster award, a thing which draws attention to, you know, blogs.
-WIN.
 The rules are that I post eleven facts about me (chosen by me); I answer eleven questions (chosen by Seymour); and finally, I pose eleven questions for eleven other bloggers I nominate to do the same exercise.
 So here goes:

 Eleven facts about me